erikdubois/LinuxMint181i3/README.md

 	~/.config/gtk-3.0/settings.ini

-Compare your settings or copy/paste to this location.

-# Step 6
+# Conky

-If you want the conky's to work you will have to run the installation script for the software.

-	install-conky-software.sh
+You installed the software for conky in Step_3

-If you want to have a status bar based on a conky (step 10) you will need this too.
+If you want to have a status bar based on a conky, you can now choose to have it in the options in the config file.

-# Step 7

-Nothing yet to share in the folder step 7.

 ## I3 is MADE for DUAL and more SCREENS